nhatsmrt/nhatsmrt.github.io/index.md

 # Work Experience
 ## Software Engineering Intern at Verta (June-November 2020)
-At Verta, I was fortunate to have worked on many parts of the company's tech stack:
+At Verta, I was fortunate enough to have worked on many parts of the company's tech stack:
 * I implemented the dataset versioning interface for Verta's Scala client, inspired by GitHub's design, with immutable datatypes (Repository, Commit) and operations (update, revert, merge).
 * I worked on the new machine learning model registry and deployment interface for Verta's Python client, wrote a command-line tool that helps user to automate their deployment workflow, and maintained the deployment backend, written in Golang and MySQL.
 I also wrote end-to-end deployment tests to prevent regression.
 * I set up the Jenkins test pipeline for the Scala client, and configured a Kubernetes pods for the pipeline to run on.